mehicamina/Employees-App-Angular/README.md

 - Created client side validation to insert a new employee
 - Implemented an API that returns a list of work statuses
 - Implemented a component to display a list of work statuses (Availability tab)
-- Enabled Client Side Filtering on a component I previously created
+- Enabled Client Side Filtering on a component that I had created previously
 - Created a new Activity page

 - Designed UI for Login Page